 Of course, you love your spouse.
 But do you want to be with him or her 24/7?
-During your working career, work dictates that you spend a lot of time apart (unless you own a business together or both work from home).
+During your working career, work necessitated spending a lot of time apart (unless you own a business together or both work from home).
 After you stop working, you’ll be seeing a lot more each other.

 One of you may envision spending all your time together and doing everything together.
-The other may be dreaming of time alone for reading, or participating in projects and activities that don’t involve the other person.
+The other may be anticipating spending time alone for reading, or participating in projects and activities that don’t involve the other person.
 Your visions of how much time you spend at home vs. outside the home may be quite different.

 6. What family obligations and responsibilities will you have?

 Your retirement visions probably focus primarily on you and your spouse.
 However, other people in your lives may complicate the picture, and the two of you may have differing views on how you will accommodate these situations.